jakobib/nkos2016/paper.md

 organization than knowledge representation.

-The number of sitelinks can be used as indicator how established or widely known a given concept is.
-The number of instances more depends on whether instances of some KOS type are relevant for inclusion in Wikimedia projects and have been classified in Wikidata at all.
+The number of sitelinks can be used as indicator how established or widely known a concept is.
+The number of instances more depends on which KOS instances are relevant for inclusion in Wikimedia projects and have been classified in Wikidata at all.
 Despite this bias, instances are very helpful to judge the application of a concept for classification.
 Both new Wikidata instances and new sitelinks are added to KOS types virtually every